What is Considered a Small Business?

 Small businesses can vary significantly in size, depending on the industry in which they operate.
 For example, a manufacturing company with up to 500 employees may still be considered a small business, while a retail store with just a handful of employees could fall into the same category.

-Related Article: How to Get a Small Business Loan
+Related Article: How to Get a Business License: A Step-by-Step Guide

 However, the SBA generally defines a small business as one with fewer than 500 employees.
 This criterion ensures that businesses that may have a significant impact on the economy and job market are not classified as small businesses.